Dmitry Telnov

 Telnov has a PhD degree in biology and has graduated from the University of Latvia.
 He strongly believes that an educated society is the key tool for biological diversity protection of our planet.
 Recently, Telnov has worked for The International Union for Conservation of Nature (IUCN) contributing to the European Red List of saproxylic (deadwood connected) beetles.

-Telnov has travelled extensively in various countries in search of specimens, including New Guinea (more than ten years of expeditions), Indonesia, Gabon, Nepal, Singapore, Russia, Ukraine and all across Europe.
+Telnov has travelled extensively in various countries in search of specimens, including New Guinea (more than ten years of expeditions), Ecuador, Indonesia, Gabon, Nepal, Singapore, Solomon Islands, Russia, Ukraine and all across Europe.
 He has discovered numerous species of invertebrates and vertebrates new to science.
 Dmitry Telnov is co-operating with numerous natural history museums and institutions all around the world, primarily in the taxonomy field.

 New taxa named for Dmitry Telnov

-Over 45 animal taxa have been named in his honor by fellow scientists, including:
+More than 60 animal taxa have been named in his honor by fellow scientists, including: